Héctor Sánchez (footballer, born 1985)

-Héctor Sánchez Cabrera (born 31 March 1985), known simply as Héctor, is a Spanish professional footballer who plays for UD Gran Tarajal as a left-back.
+Héctor Sánchez Cabrera (born 31 March 1985), known simply as Héctor, is a Spanish former professional footballer who played as a left-back.

 Club career

 Héctor was born in Puerto del Rosario, Canary Islands.
 A product of CD Tenerife's youth system, he made his first-team debut in 2004–05 in the Segunda División, then made a further 57 league appearances over the next four seasons, including 19 in 2008–09 to help the club return to La Liga after seven years.

 In the following campaign, Héctor made his top-flight debut when he played seven minutes in a 2–1 home win against Sporting de Gijón on 6 December 2009, but featured sparingly overall – seven of his 11 matches came in the last rounds – as his team was immediately relegated.

 On 19 June 2011, Héctor signed for Videoton FC in Hungary.
 Having returned to his country after nearly two years of inactivity, he resumed his career in the lower leagues.